 What are common patterns in the radar?

-Here are some common patters, when analyzing a team radar:
+Here are a few analysis tips when analyzing a team radar:

-1. Overall Radar Analysis: When you look at the radar, when the average red line is towards the center, the team has rated themselves less mature, as it expands outwards, the team has rated themselves higher.
+1. Overall Radar Analysis: When you look at the radar and the average red line is towards the center, the team has rated themselves less mature (lower on the scale).
+As it expands outwards, the team has rated themselves more mature (higher on the scale).
 So, what does the overall radar tell you?

 - New team members

 - Lack of communication on this area/competency

 - Different roles experience or view this differently